bironil/Wallpaper-kun/README.md

 A: Yes.
 All downloads and settings are stored locally.

 **Q: How do I update?**
 A: The app will notify you if a new version is available.
-You can always download the latest version for free from [https://assyrian.pro/Wallpaper-kun](https://assyrian.pro/Wallpaper-kun).
+You can always download the latest version for free from [Wallpaper-kun Website][website].
 Your settings and images will be preserved.

 ---